Short-term lets to require planning permission under new proposals

 A mandatory national register would be set up providing councils with information on short-term lets in their area.

-Mr Gove, Secretary of State for Levelling Up, Housing and Communities, said: “These changes will ensure people have more control over housing in their cherished communities.
+Mr Gove, Secretary of State for Levelling Up, Housing and Communities, said: “Short-term lets can play an important role in the UK’s flourishing tourism economy, providing great, easily-accessible accommodation in some of the most beautiful parts of our country.

-“We know short-term lets can be helpful for the tourist economy, but we are now giving councils the tools to bring them under control so that local people can rent those homes as well.
+“But in some areas, too many local families and young people feel they are being shut out of the housing market and denied the opportunity to rent or buy in their own community.

-“These changes strike a balance between giving local people access to more affordable housing, while ensuring the visitor economy continues to flourish.”
+“So the Government is taking action as part of its long-term plan for housing.
+That means delivering more of the right homes in the right places, and giving communities the power to decide.

 Tourism minister Julia Lopez said: “Short-term lets provide flexibility for homeowners and give tourists more accommodation options than ever before, but this should not prevent local people from being able to buy or rent homes in their area.